How To Get From Jerusalem to Petra

 Tour Guide Petra

-By far the easiest and best way to travel from Jerusalem to Petra is on a guided tour, like this 2 day Wadi Rum and Petra tour from Jerusalem or Tel Aviv.
+By far the easiest and best way to travel from Jerusalem to Petra is on a guided tour, like this Petra Day Tour from Tel Aviv and Jerusalem or 2 day Wadi Rum and Petra tour from Jerusalem or Tel Aviv.
 When you break all the costs down, dedicated tours can be safer and more cost effective than private travel.
 Firstly, there are border crossing fees to consider and visas to contend with.
 There’s also the entrance fee to the UNESCO World Heritage Site of Petra and the cost of a local guide.
 Additionally, you’ll pay for overnight stays if you’re planning on spending a little time in Jordan.
 All this is taken care of if you book a guided tour from Jerusalem.
 It takes away all the hassle and red tape, and you can just sit back and enjoy the scenery!
-See our tours in Jerusalem and our tours in Petra to see what’s best for you.
+Check out our range of Petra tours from Jerusalem for more information.

 Petra from Jerusalem via Allenby Bridge Border Crossing